bellecarrell/personal-website/content/about.md

 date: 2018-12-28T15:12:13-05:00
 ---

-Welcome web traveler!
-I'm a master's student at [Johns Hopkins University](https://www.jhu.edu/) in the [Center for Language and Speech Processing](https://www.clsp.jhu.edu/) and the [Human Language Technology Center of Excellence (HLTCOE)](https://hltcoe.jhu.edu/).
-I am generously supported through a research assistantship by my advisor, [Ben Van Durme](http://www.cs.jhu.edu/~vandurme/).
+I'm a PhD student at the University of Cambridge, advised by [Ferenc Huszar](https://www.inference.vc/about/) and [Sebastian Nowozin](http://www.nowozin.net/sebastian/).
+I'm generously funded by Microsoft through an [i-CASE fellowship](https://www.ukri.org/councils/epsrc/career-and-skills-development/studentships/industrial-case/).

-I am interested in machine learning and natural language processing.
+I am interested in machine learning, specifically the science of deep learning, as well as what deep learning can enable in other sciences, such as physics and mathematics research.